At a Glance

 vocabulary for both academic and daily living applications.
 Satisfactory completion is required as a condition of enrollment in courses at the FU.

-Selected topics in German studies, 4 points
+Selected topics in German studies

 The Academic Director determines the topic of this course every year, based on his or her own academic interests and background.
 The course takes advantage of Berlin